DanEdmunds1/PokemonAPI/README.md

-<<<<<<< HEAD
 # Pokemon API

 # Description
 This is the second project we have completed as part of the Software Engineering Immersive program at General Assembly, taking place between 22/11/23 and 24/11/23.
-The project brief required that we build a React application that consumes a public API, contains several components, contains a router, and be deployed online.
+The project brief required that we build a React application that consumes a public API, contains several components, contains a router and is deployed online.

 # Deployment link: https://pokemonapi-ga.netlify.app/